Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 Weather

 The average November high in MV is 54, with an average low of 26.
-The weather in the high desert is variable, and winter weather, wind, and rain are possible, as are warmer, milder conditions.
+The weather in the high desert is variable, of course, and winter weather, wind and rain are possible, as are warmer, milder conditions.

 Veteran’s Recognition